Skip to Content

 Energy drinks can make you hyper, primarily due to the presence of caffeine.
 It also has other ingredients like sugar and taurine that affects the nervous system and in one way or another provide energy.

-The main nutrient in energy drinks is caffeine.
-Caffeine helps you stay put, excited, and fresh.
+The main nutrient in energy drinks is caffeine which helps you stay put, excited, and fresh.

 During work hours, when you need to be alert and focused, caffeine can help you overcome fatigue and laziness.